-- The weekly schedule of readings, assignments, labs, and exams is found in the Academic Calendar. - Handouts are provided for each topic in lieu of textbooks and are considered mandatory reading. - Homework questions are to be completed as independent study.
+- The schedule of reading assignments, labs, quizzes, and exams is found in the Academic Calendar. - Handouts are provided for each topic in lieu of textbooks and are considered mandatory reading. - Homework questions are to be completed as independent study.
 Students are encouraged to discuss their homework answers and collaborate with squad members before each class starts to ensure correct answers are fully understood.
-All homework assignments must be electronically submitted on their due date and time.
+All homework assignments must be electronically submitted by their due date and time.
 An EMS instructor will inspect completed questions, note any incomplete or incorrect work, and provide feedback. - Additional work may be assigned if on guided study and tracked for 100% completeness in MyLabTM BRADY.